Evansville, Indiana: 18th and 19th centuries

 Evansville's economy received a boost in the early 1830s when Indiana unveiled plans to build the longest canal in the world, a 400 mi ditch to connect the Great Lakes at Toledo, Ohio with the inland rivers at Evansville.
 The project was intended to open Indiana to commerce and improve transportation from New Orleans to New York City.
 The project bankrupted the state and was so poorly engineered that it would not hold water.
 By the time the Wabash and Erie Canal was finished in 1853, Evansville's first railroad, Evansville & Crawfordsville Railroad, was opened to Terre Haute.
-The expansion of railroads in this territory had made the canal obsolete.
-Only two flat barges ever made the entire trip.
-The canal basin at Fifth and Court street in downtown Evansville became the site of a new courthouse in 1891.

 The era of Evansville's greatest growth occurred in the second half of the 19th century, following the disruptions of the Civil War.
 The city was a major stop for steamboats along the Ohio River, and it was the home port for a number of companies engaged in trade via the river.
 Coal mining, manufacturing, and hardwood lumber was a major source of economic activity.
 By 1900, Evansville was one of the world's largest hardwood furniture centers, with 41 factories employing approximately 2,000 workers.
 Railroads eventually became more important and in 1887 the L&N Railroad constructed a bridge across the Ohio River.
 Along with a major rail yard southwest of Evansville in Howell, which was annexed in 1916 and completed the city's counterclockwise march around the horseshoe bend.

 Throughout this period, Evansville's main ethnic groups consisted of Protestant Scotch-Irish from the South, Catholic Irish coming for canal or railroad work, New England businessmen, Germans fleeing Europe after the 1848 revolutions, and freedmen from western Kentucky.
 By the 1890 census, Evansville ranked as the 56th-largest urban area in the United States, but it was surpassed in population by other cities in the early 1900s.
 As the new century began, the city continued to develop to its eastern areas.
 Manufacturing also took off, particularly in the automobile and refrigeration industries.